etrs27/first-portfolio/README.md

 # first-portfolio

-A simple web portfolio that serves as an online business card.
+A web portfolio that serves as an online business card/ resume.